PostHog/posthog.com/contents/tutorials/churn-rate.md

 Once set up, we can click on the dormant part of the chart to get a list of dormant (churned) users.
 We can see user properties and, more importantly, session recordings for these users.
 This helps us lower churn in the next section.

-You can learn more about lifecycle charts in our [product manual](https://posthog.com/manual/lifecycle).
+You can learn more about lifecycle charts in our [product manual](/manual/lifecycle).

-## Lowering churn
+## Step 3: Lowering churn

 Now that we calculated and visualized the churn rate in our product, we can figure out ways to lower it.
 Being an all-in-one product OS, PostHog has tools to help you with this, and they connect to your data and the work you’ve already done.